- This event has passed.

 New and returning workshop participants will be able to share operating experience at United States (U.S.) and international facilities and learn about innovative approaches and technologies.
 Nuclear plant personnel, federal and state regulatory agency staff, and other industry professionals will openly discuss effluent and environmental monitoring and protection issues in a mix of individual presentations and panel discussions.

-Tricia Walters, Implementation Manager at Locus Technologies, will present “Decommissioning Data Software” from 11:00 a.m. – 11:30 a.m. on Thursday, June 29th.
+Tricia Walters, Implementation Manager at Locus Technologies, presented “Utilizing Mobile and the Cloud for Data Management in Nuclear Facilities” from 11:00 a.m. – 11:30 a.m. on Thursday, June 29th.

 Nuclear facility managers face multiple challenges as they guide a plant through the decommissioning process, including: